 Every time I fall in love, it feels as though I am getting away with something.
 Skating along the surface in a two-man sailing ship built out of sex and camaraderie, skipping from island to island across the spark-gap in a machine powered by human will.
-A two-man sailing ship raised by us, from the water itself.
+A two-man sailing ship raised by us, from the stuff and substance of the water itself.

-(I would say “love” – that the sailing ship is also built out of love – but the whole of that ocean is love, so it seems stupid to make the distinction, here.
+(I would say “love” – that the sailing ship is also built out of love – but the whole of that and every ocean is clearly love, so it seems stupid to make the distinction, here.
 Of course it’s built out of love, are you shitting me?)

 But I digress.

 Invariably, I would sail with you forever, until the whole of that ocean of light either fuses together or breaks apart.
 I can’t do it any other way.
 After all, an opportunity missed is the end of a Universe, and I am not in the habit of putting my head down and retiring early (except to retire with you).